marshallm94/Mastering_Software_Development_R/README.md

 **Usefull `ggplot2` extensions to look into**:

+* `gridExtra` - Easily arrange multiple plots in one image.
+* `ggthemes` - Allows you to easly change the theme of your plot.
 * `GGally` - the `ggpairs()` function allows you to see some useful EDA plots with minimal coding.
 For example: